Kenneth Thomson, 2nd Baron Thomson of Fleet: Early life and career

 Thomson was born on September 1, 1923, in Toronto, Ontario.
 He was the son of Roy Thomson, the founder of the Thomson Corporation.

-Thomson was first educated at Upper Canada College before going up to St. John's College, Cambridge, where he received a degree in economics and law.
+Thomson attended Upper Canada College and later earned a degree in economics and law from St. John's College, Cambridge.
 During World War II, he served in the Royal Canadian Air Force.
-Following the war, he completed his education and entered the family business.
+Following the war, he completed his education and entered the family business, working as a reporter for the Timmins Daily Press, then for the next five years, first as a salesman, later as general manager, for the Galt Reporter.
+In 1953, he was appointed head of Thomson Newspapers, and lived in Toronto for thirteen years.

 Business owner

+His father purchased The Times in September 1966.
+Thomson moved to London the following year to become vice-chairman, and a year later chairman, of Times Newspapers Ltd. He returned to Toronto three years later, and in 1971 became joint-chairman, with his father, of the Thomson Organization.

-Upon his father's death in 1976, Thomson succeeded as 2nd Lord Thomson of Fleet.
-However, Thomson never used his noble title in Canada or took up his seat in the House of Lords.
-In a 1980 interview with Saturday Night magazine, he said, "In London I'm Lord Thomson, in Toronto I'm Ken.
+Upon his father's death in August 1976, Ken Thomson became chairman of the Thomson Corporation, and succeeded his father as The Lord Thomson of Fleet.
+Thomson never used his title in Canada, however, and never took up his seat in the House of Lords.
+In a 1980 interview with Saturday Night magazine, he spoke of honouring a promise to his father: "In London I'm Lord Thomson; in Toronto I'm Ken.
 I have two sets of Christmas cards and two sets of stationery.
-You might say I'm having my cake and eating it too.
-I'm honouring a promise to my father by being Lord Thomson, and at the same time I can just be Ken."
+You might say I'm having my cake and eating it too."